pravesh-kashyap-tech/Sudoku-Game/README.md

 # Sudoku-Game
 Sudoku Game generating using Python Language.
 <br> <br>
-🧩 Sudoku Game in Python
+🧩 Sudoku Game in Python (CLI Version)

-This project is a classic Sudoku game built in Python, designed to provide players with an interactive and challenging puzzle experience.
-The game follows the standard Sudoku rules and allows players to solve puzzles of varying difficulty levels.
+This project is a command-based Sudoku game implemented in Python.
+It provides an interactive Sudoku puzzle with multiple difficulty levels and advanced in-game commands to help players solve the puzzle or test their strategies.

 🎮 Features

-Classic Sudoku Gameplay – Fill the 9×9 grid so that each row, column, and 3×3 subgrid contains digits 1–9 without repetition.

-Difficulty Levels – Choose from Easy, Medium, or Hard puzzles based on your preference.
+Difficulty Selection – Choose from Easy, Medium, or Hard puzzles.

-User-Friendly Design – Simple interface to input numbers and navigate the board.
+Command-Based Gameplay – Play by entering commands:

+1 R C N → Place number N at row R, column C

+2 R C → Erase number at row R, column C

+3 → Get a hint (fills one safe move)

+4 → Check board for rule violations (for checking the generated grid is valid or not)

+5 → Solve puzzle and display the full solution

+6 → Quit the game

-Input Validation – Ensures each number placed follows Sudoku rules.
+Input Validation – Ensures each move follows Sudoku rules.

-Replay Option – Players can start a new game anytime.

-Win Detection – Displays a congratulatory message when the puzzle is solved correctly.
+Win Detection – Displays a congratulations message when the puzzle is solved successfully.

+Replay Option – Start a new game anytime with a different difficulty.

 🚀 How It Works

-At launch, the player selects a difficulty level (easy, medium, or hard).
+The player selects a difficulty level (Easy, Medium, Hard).

-A Sudoku puzzle is generated with a mix of pre-filled and blank cells.

-The player fills in blank cells using keyboard.

-The game checks moves for validity in real time.
+The game generates a Sudoku puzzle with some cells blank.

+The player interacts using commands to place or remove numbers, request hints, or check the board.

+Players can either solve the puzzle themselves or use the built-in solver.

-Once the grid is completed successfully, a “Congratulations, You Win!” message is displayed.
+When completed correctly, a victory message is displayed.

+🛠️ Technologies Used

+Python (no external libraries required, runs in the terminal).

 📌 Future Enhancements

-Timer mode ⏳ to challenge speed-solving.
+Timer mode ⏳ with countdown and “Game Over” on timeout.

-Scoreboard 🏆 for tracking progress.
-Python for game logic
+Score system 🏆 to reward hint-free solves.

+Save & Load feature for continuing puzzles later.

+✨ This project is a great way to practice Python logic, backtracking algorithms, and user input handling, while enjoying one of the world’s most popular puzzles!

 ✨ This project is ideal for learning Python game development and practicing backtracking algorithms while enjoying a